LinuxUser255/instagram/README.md

 Python script for downloading photos from a public account.

 Instagram downloader:
-ig_downloader.py, found in this repo is an updated version with fixes to lines 73 - 76 The edited lined remain in this script, though they have been ccommented out.
+ig_downloader.py, found in this repo is an updated version with fixes to lines 73 - 76.
+The edited lines remain in this script, though they have been commented out.
 The original can be found at https://github.com/dlfernando/Instagram-downloader

 DISCLAIMER: